magicalsoup/htn-backend-challenge/README.md

 That is it for now, was a really fun project, and I learned a lot, especially from the debugging sessions.
 There are comments in the code with details about improvements, possible modifications, and of course documentation.

-I hate a new-found love-hate relationship with sqlite now.
+I have a new-found love-hate relationship with sqlite now.